railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 When the payment has been prepared correctly, click :guilabel:`Confirm Payments`.
 The payment then changes to the \ ``Confirmed``\   state and a new button appears that can be used to start the payment process.

 ..
 Depending on the chosen payment method, OpenERP provides a file containing all of the payment
 .. orders.
 You can send this to the bank to make the payment transfers.

-In future versions of OpenERP it is expected that the system will be able to prepare and print cheques.
+In future versions of OpenERP, it is expected that the system will be able to prepare and print cheques.

 As usual, you can change the